-Directors can ask their companies to foot the bill for legal claims made against them.
+Your company can agree to foot the bill for legal claims made against its directors.
 This leaves company directors less vulnerable to the risk of personal bankruptcy, but does that leave the company exposed?

 Company directors can be made personally liable, sometimes for unlimited damages, if they are accused of negligence or other wrongdoing.
 Legal liabilities lurk everywhere - company law, health and safety rules, trading law can all land you in trouble.
 Having to pay your legal costs as they arise in a heavyweight legal claim against you might mean you face bankruptcy before the court even reaches a decision.